George Barris (auto customizer): Back to the Future controversy

 Over a decade after the release of Back to the Future Part III, Barris restored one of the DeLorean time machine stunt cars.
 Barris later purchased a stock DeLorean and converted it into a replica of the Back to the Future DeLorean, which he used to promote himself and his company.
 While Barris never officially stated that he had anything to do with the Back to the Future films, he would state that he had built a Back to the Future DeLorean without disclosing that it was a replica car.

 In 2007, Universal Studios officials sent Barris a cease and desist order demanding that he never again make "misrepresentations regarding any involvement with the Back to the Future films".
 The order called upon Barris to remove images of the flying DeLorean from his company's website and to restrict displaying any replicas of cars from the films.
 Back to the Future writer/producer Bob Gale said, "George Barris had absolutely nothing to do with the design or construction of the DeLorean time travel vehicle."

 Personal life and death

 Barris was married to Shirley Nahas from 1958 until she died in 2001.
 They had two children.
-Barris died on November 5, 2015, in his sleep at his home in Encino, Los Angeles, California, fifteen days away from his 90th birthday.
+Barris died on November 5, 2015, in his sleep at his home in Encino, Los Angeles, California, fifteen days before his 90th birthday.